grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 I was happy that it was fixed, but at the time I didn't understood why this solution even remotely worked.
 However, today, with my limited knowledge I can say this: a side-effect of compiling Ruby with jemalloc, is that jemalloc starts to combat memory fragmentation.
 The puma workers were experiencing this particular memory issue.
 On top of this, my other conclusion of it being memory bloat was also correct.
 Imagine if you were to combine both memory bloat and memory fragmentation into a single shape, it will start to look linear.
 This in turn will give you the false idea that it's a memory leak, when looked at it from a short period of time.

 All in all I would like to end with this: memory issues are unique cases, there's usually no standard solution to them; there's no standard default StackOverflow answer available.
-When you're dealing with a leak or fragmentation, measure over a longer period of time and be patient (I need to tattoo this one on my arm).
+When you're dealing with a leak or fragmentation, measure memory usage over a longer period of time and be patient (I need to tattoo this one on my arm).